iOS102-CodePath-Spr24/iOS102-FinalProject/brainstorming1.md

-# List 3-5 apps and 2-3 features that make them stand out
+# List 3-5 Apps and 2-3 Features That Make Them Stand Out

-### Aaron
+## Aaron

 **Instagram**
 - See posts that you may be interested in based on your activity